 For the ECSRG, early career means five years maximum between the date showing on your PhD certificate and the application deadline.
 Your proposed research must be in International Studies or a related sub-field.
 In addition we expect your research to be complete in a maximum time span of one year.

-Your application will be considered by our Research sub-committee at its meeting in mid-December.
+Please download and complete the application form below.
+Send your completed application to firstname.lastname@example.org by 5pm (UK time) on Friday 25 November.
+Your application will be considered by our Executive Committee at its meeting in mid-December.
 Notification of outcomes will be sent out in January.

 Following the conclusion of your award we ask you to submit a report to us, as well as to write an article for our website.
 More details will be provided with your grant notification.

 If you have any questions please contact our office: email@example.com

 "A BISA Early-Career Small Research Grant funded the first stages of a project to explore alternative approaches to organisation beyond and outside of nation states.
 It enabled a ten week period of time to be spent working alongside and learning from displaced people, NGOs and activists filling support gaps in one of the European Union’s border regions, the Aegean island of Samos in Greece."